ryanjjung/cookbook/potato-soup.md

 * Cut the potatoes into half-inch cubes
 * Cut the bacon into one-inch strips
 * Slice the celery into quarter-inch moons
-* Peel the onion; cut it in half, then into quarter inch slices
+* Peel the onion, then dice it finely
 * Finely slice the green onions for garnish
 * Slice the sausage into quarter-inch rounds
 * Shred the cheddar cheese